csiro-fair/marimba/docs/pipeline.md

      ```
      This command will clone the Git repository into a new directory in the Marimba project at `pipelines/my-pipeline`.

-2. **Manually create the Marimba Pipeline directory and commit it to your Git repository:**
+2. **Manually create the Marimba Pipeline directory and connect it to your Git repository:**
     - Create the pipeline directory:
        ```bash
        mkdir -p pipelines/my-pipeline